The Ultimate Guide to STI Autocross Upgrades

 Your WRX STI has impressive Brembo brakes from the factory, but the intense, repetitive braking of an autocross course generates extreme heat.
 This heat is the biggest enemy of consistent stopping power.
 To maintain a firm pedal and reliable braking from your first run to your last, you need to address the key components of your braking system.
 Upgrading your pads, fluid, and cooling will give you the confidence to brake later and harder, which is essential for shaving seconds off your lap times.
 These three areas work together to create a system that can handle the demands of competitive driving.

-Select Performance Brake Pads
+Choosing the Right Performance Brake Pads

 This is your first and most critical braking upgrade.
 Stock brake pads are designed for street driving, prioritizing low noise and dust over high-temperature performance.
 In autocross, they will quickly overheat and experience "brake fade," where the pedal feels firm but the car doesn't slow down effectively.
 Performance brake pads use compounds formulated to work consistently at much higher temperatures.
 This gives you a stronger initial bite and predictable stopping power lap after lap.
 For the best results, explore a range of Subaru STI upgrades like stainless steel brake lines to improve pedal feel and ensure all your braking force gets to the calipers.

-Use Upgraded Brake Fluid
+Why Upgraded Brake Fluid is Non-Negotiable

 Brake fluid is hygroscopic, meaning it absorbs moisture from the air over time.
 This moisture lowers the fluid's boiling point.
 During heavy braking, your brake fluid can boil, creating air bubbles in the lines.
 Since air is compressible, this results in a spongy, ineffective brake pedal, a dangerous condition known as vapor lock.
 Upgrading to a high-temperature fluid with a higher boiling point is essential for any track-driven car.
 Make sure to completely flush the old fluid from the system and bleed the brakes properly.
 This isn't a one-time fix; you should plan to replace your brake fluid more frequently than you would on a street-only vehicle.